 Lay the wheel and axle over the foam supports on the tray.
 Test that it can turn without hitting the bottom of the tray.
 If necessary, fold over the outside edges of the pie plate.

-Make sure one end of the rod protrudes over the edge of the tray more, then tape the string to this end of the rod.
+If objects are to be lifted with the falling water, make sure one end of the rod protrudes over the edge of the tray more, then tape the string to this end of the rod.
 Cut the string off where it meets the floor, and tie on a small weight e.g. the scissors.

 Once the water runs out, pour the tray of water back into the bottle (using the funnel) for reuse.

 If a weight is being lifted, the turning wheel turns the rod, which winds the string and pulls up the weight.